Dry Ice Blasting For Bio-Ethanol Production

 Dry ice blasting saves money in Bio-ethanol Production

-Another recent coup for Dry Ice Blasting has emerged in the form of Ethanol Production.
+so, another recent coup for Dry Ice Blasting has emerged in the form of Ethanol Production.
 Traditionally deep cleaning of Bio-ethanol production plants has been with high pressure water (Hydro Blasting) which comes with many challenges.
 Mainly that the water can damage the insulating refractory blocks.
 If the blocks become wet then they have to be replaced, at a significant cost.

 Most companies simply avoid cleaning the economisers where the blocks are situated, resulting in clogged stacks and lost efficiency.
 Where water is used, covering delicates such as electronics and computer chips, is a laborious job in itself, with an extended downtime to make sure everything is fully dry upon restart.
 Even after the water has gone, mould can still be an ongoing problem.

-Dry ice blasting however, is the perfect solution to removing the DDGS (Distillers Dried Grains) from the process areas throughout the plant.
-Dry ice blasting easily cleans the economiser, ID fans, grain tunnels and pits and the boiler tubes without damaging the substrate of the equipment being cleaned.
-Dry ice blasting is a dry process, meaning it is safe around electrical items, doesn’t use any chemicals and creates no secondary waste stream.
-The perfect solution to clean down Ethanol Production Plants.japan_factory11.jpg
+Dry ice blasting however, is the perfect solution to removing the DDGS (Distillers Dried Grains) from the process areas.
+It can easily cleans the economiser, ID fans, grain tunnels and pits and the boiler tubes without damaging the substrate of the equipment being cleaned.